JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 gx = NLPModels.grad(pqn_adnlp, x) # compute the gradient
 ```
 `fx` and `gx` compute and accumulate the element functions $\hat{f}_i$ and the element gradients $\nabla \hat{f}_i$, respectively.
-In addition, a `PartiallySeparableNLPModel` store the value of each element gradient to perform partitioned quasi-Newton afterward.
+In addition, a `PartiallySeparableNLPModel` stores the value of each element gradient to perform partitioned quasi-Newton updates afterward.

 ```@example PSNLP
 gx == NLPModels.grad(model, x)